 If you master Pixels and Custom Audiences, all you’re left to do is apply this invaluable information to your Facebook campaigns.
 Since there are multiple types of ads you can run through Facebook, knowing which are most efficient may save you some extra time and money.

-Currently, Facebook offers the following types of ads:
+Finally you will set up the ad itself.
+Facebook offers the following types of ads:

 - Page post promotion